c128lib/Reference/Vic.md

 they are not the same as character codes.
 See Appendix C for a list of screen codes and corresponding character patterns.
-The location of screen memory within the current video bank is controlled by bits 4-7 of the VIC register at [53272/$D018](D018).
+The location of screen memory within the current video bank is controlled by bits 4-7 of the VIC register at [53272/$D018](D000#D018).
 See the entry for that register for details.

 The pattern definitions come from another area of memory known as character memory.
-As mentioned above, each character position consists of eight scan lines with eight pixels per line—a total of 64 pixels per position.
+As mentioned above, each character position consists of eight scan lines with eight pixels per line-a total of 64 pixels per position.
 In standard character mode, a pixel can be one of two colors, so only one bit (which can be either %0 or %1) is required per pixel.
 Thus, a character-pattern definition requires 64 bits, or eight bytes.